 If computers require BitLocker PIN entry, then this option bypasses the requirement to enter a PIN when the computer restarts after a software installation.

 Always: Configuration Manager temporarily suspends BitLocker after it has installed software that requires a restart, and has initiated a restart of the computer.
 This setting applies only to a computer restart initiated by Configuration Manager.
-This setting does not suspend the requirement to enter the BitLocker PIN when the user restarts the computer.
+This setting doesn't suspend the requirement to enter the BitLocker PIN when the user restarts the computer.
 The BitLocker PIN entry requirement resumes after Windows startup.

 Additional software manages the deployment of applications and software updates